tonethar/IGME-110-Fall-2024/exercises/github-pages-site.md

   - web sites (like Google Docs) that are full blown apps that can replace desktop applications such as Word and Excel
   - web sites that can run games and interactive experiences - here is an IGME-330 project writen in JavaScript that is running on GitHub Pages: https://tonethar.github.io/projects/procedural-flowers/latest/index.html

-###  HTML/CSS/JSS
+###  HTML/CSS/JS
-- To build pages and web sites that go beyond what markdown can do, you need:
+- To build pages and web sites that go beyond what markdown can do, you need 3 new languages:
-  - HyperText Markup Language - a way to add *structure* to a page (this is heading, this is a paragraph, this is a list etc)
+  - HyperText Markup Language (HTML) - a way to add *structure* to a page (this is heading, this is a paragraph, this is a list etc)
-  - Cacading Style SHeets -  changes the presentation (appearance) of a web page
+  - Cacading Style Sheets (CSS) -  changes the presentation (appearance) of a web page
-  - JavaScript - adds interactivity to a page
+  - JavaScript (JS) - adds interactivity to a page
 - We're going to cover some of the basics in this course (to help you with your projects), and you'll go much deeper in future courses!

 ### IGM Core Web Classes